 - If an APM ceases to be used, the issuer should explain its removal and the reasons for the newly defined APM.

-However, these guidelines may not be practicable when the cost of providing this information outweighs the benefit obtained or the information provided may not be useful to users.
-Issuers will most likely incur both implementation costs and ongoing costs.
-Most of the information required by the guidelines is already collected for internal management purposes, but may not be in the format needed to satisfy the disclosure principles.
+However, these guidelines may not be practicable when the cost of providing this information outweighs the benefits that users obtain from it.
+Companies presenting APMs will most likely incur both implementation costs and ongoing costs.
+Although most of the information required by the guidelines is already collected for internal management purposes, it may not be in the format needed to satisfy the disclosure principles.